 - enquiring and inquisitive minds;

-- the soft-skills required to be a productive member of the work force.
+- the wider ‘soft-skills’ required to be a productive member of the work force;

 Our curriculum is constructed on the following principles to support the above; namely that:

-- acquiring subject-specific knowledge is key for students to be able to solve complex problems.
+- acquiring subject-specific vocabulary and knowledge is key for students to be able to solve complex problems;

-- students need to practise the knowledge and skills they have learnt in lessons so that they can use them when they need.
+- students need to practise and apply the knowledge and skills they have learnt in lessons;

-- many opportunities are built into lessons to secure the need to recall and retrieve previous learning so that it can be embedded.
-This enables students to apply knowledge with increasing confidence
+- frequent opportunities are built into lessons to enable pupils to recall and retrieve previous learning so that becomes embedded and can be applied with confidence;

-- all students should experience a careers education based on the Gatsby benchmarks that underpin a world class careers education.
+- all students now experience a careers education based on the Gatsby benchmarks that underpin a world class careers education;

-- the British values of democracy, the rule of law, individual liberty, and mutual respect of those with different faiths and beliefs are taught explicitly and reinforced in the way in which the school operates.
+- -the British values of democracy, the rule of law, individual liberty, and mutual respect of those with different faiths and beliefs, are taught explicitly and then lived and experienced through the life of the school;

-- SMSC is embedded into pastoral and curriculum programmes.
+- SMSC is embedded into our pastoral and curriculum programmes.